 A level Philosophy

-A level Philosophy is, by its nature, a qualification.
-It therefore carries the typical accoutrements of qualifications: a syllabus, exam papers, marking schemes, model answers, textbooks, exam reports…
+A level Philosophy is, by nature, a qualification.
+So it has a syllabus, exam papers, marking schemes, model answers, textbooks, exam reports…

 AQA documents

-The links in this section take to the relevant pages of the AQA site:
+Links take you to the relevant pages of the AQA site.

 Syllabus